 Migrating all your internal links is a big job, especially if your site is enormous.
 Luckily, free tools are available to help you convert all the hard-coded and relative internal links to the secure protocol.
 An example of such tools is Database Search and Replace Script in PHP.
 The tools will fasten the process and help you switch quickly and accurately to HTTPS.

 This process is critical as it helps you eliminate the possibilities of mixed content.
 Mixed content occurs when some of your website’s elements load up over the secure protocol (HTTPS) while others on HTTP connection.
 A perfect example is when text data in your web pages load over the secure connection while other resources like images and videos loading on an insecure HTTP connection.

 The mixed content error is harmful to your SEO visibility and search engine rankings.
 Therefore, you should give this step (changing HTTP links to HTTPS) close attention to ensure it is perfectly done.

 A 301 status code shows that a webpage or website has permanently moved to another location.
 When migrating your site from HTTP to HTTPS, 301 redirects will tell search engines that your site has changed.
 As a result, the search engines will have to index your website under the new protocol.

-If you are using a Content Management System (CMS) – like WordPress, you can automatically use the 301 redirects to drive traffic from servers to your new secured site.
+If your website uses a Content Management System (CMS) – for example, developed with WordPress, you can automatically use the 301 redirects to drive traffic from servers to your new secured site.
 On the other end, you’ll be forced to do manual 301 redirects if you’re not using a CMS on your site.